alphagov/govuk-rfcs/rfc-039-embedded-relational-content-in-govspeak.md

 **6a) Original platform team proposal:**

-Note: This proposal is in review by the publishing platform team (it is likely to change very shortly)

 The platform team spoke about this issue on the afternoon of 8th December, 2015.
-Here is our proposal:
+Here is our proposal.

+There's a more concise version below.
+See 6b) for an overview.

 &nbsp;